2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 21. Tony Parker

 As if this summer wasn't interesting enough in San Antonio, now there's talk Tony Parker might not play his 18th season there.
-The Spurs are still "figuring out...what they're doing," per ESPN's Adrian Wojnarowski, and Parker has other options, including the Charlotte Hornets and Denver Nuggets.
+The Spurs are still "trying to figure out ... what they're doing," per Wojnarowski, and Parker has other options, including the Charlotte Hornets and Denver Nuggets.

-It's hard to picture Parker in anything other than a Spurs jersey, but he was already becoming less recognizable in 2017-18.
+Parker's representatives are "shopping for a deal," per ESPN's Michael C. Wright.
+The Spurs are interested, but in more of a "mentorship role if the numbers work for both sides."

+That's a far cry from the role Parker used to fill, but then again, so was his 2017-18 campaign.

 A quad injury suffered during last year's conference semifinals delayed his debut.
 He lost his starting gig to sophomore Dejounte Murray, and Parker averaged only 13.4 minutes during the playoffs—nearly 20 fewer than his career average (34.3).